Cosmic research "Dream Machine" mooted

 The new collider is set to be a "linac" or straight-path machine, unlike the LHC which swings particles around an oval-shaped 26-km (17-mile) underground tunnel to get them to all but the speed of light before smashing them together.

-But it would still, its designers say, like the LHC, create billions of miniature simulations of the "Big Bang" 13.7 billion years ago which brought the universe into being.
+But it would still, its designers say, like the LHC, create billions of miniature similations of the "Big Bang" 13.7 billion years ago which brought the universe into being.

 TELESCOPIC PRECISION